 They set an example and encourage others to work hard; everyone should support it.

-Strong work ethic employees exhibit certain values and behaviors.
-These traits make them highly valued team members and employees.
+Strong work ethic employees exhibit certain values and behaviors; these traits make them highly valued team members and employees.

 - Reliability